yeahnoob/noobspuzzle/README.md

 # noobspuzzle
-Everyday puzzle, exercises in different programming languages (C++, Python, Golang, JS, Rust or Kotlin).
+A collection of everyday puzzle / exercises in different programming languages.

+Using four languages for each puzzle.
+The first three are C++, Python and Golang.
+One extra language is in JS, Julia, Rust or Kotlin.